Top 8 Cloud Software Licensing Implications When Making the Move to the Cloud

 There are numerous challenges from an enterprise license perspective that should not be ignored as many organisations today can unintentionally create compliance problems that may not be discovered until much further down the project timeline – worst-case scenario, during a vendor audit.

-It is important to remember that license deployments, terms, rules, and policies will change for your on-premises enterprise software when you move to the cloud.
+It is important to remember that cloud computing license deployments, terms, rules, and policies will change for your on-premises enterprise software when you move to the cloud.
 This post outlines just some of the scenarios to be on the lookout for:

 - Hybrid Environments

 A mixture of on-premises and public cloud infrastructure is a common scenario and can often occur during a migration process (e.g. parallel running), for Disaster Recovery (DR) or backups and archiving.
-It is important to remember that, if not carefully planned and managed, issues can arise in hybrid environments that could result in license non-compliance and potential vendor fines.
+It is important to remember that, if not carefully planned and managed, issues can arise in hybrid environments that could result in cloud based software license non-compliance and potential vendor fines.

 - Vendor Behaviour